lxinpei/I2P_114062201/README.md

 ## Setup Project
 1. (Recommended) Install Python 3.12.x (We use 3.12.8) from the official Python website and create virtual environment
     ```bash
+    # On mac/linux
     python3.12 -m venv venv
+    # or
+    python3 -m venv venv
+    # On Windows
+    python -m venv venv

     # On mac/linux
     source venv/bin/activate
     # On windows
     ./venv/Scripts/activate
     ```